cilium/cilium.io/src/posts/2025-05-20-cilium-l7-policies/index.md

 ## gRPC Policies

-No lets see Cilium extends this model to gRPC where HTTP/2 semantics allow similar fine grained congtrol.
+Now lets see how Cilium extends this model to gRPC where HTTP/2 semantics allow similar fine grained control.
 Because gRPC is built on top of HTTP/2, Cilium supports gRPC Layer 7 policy enforcement via its HTTP parser.
 This means you can apply HTTP-based rules to gRPC traffic, allowing you to control access to specific services and methods.
 For example, you can restrict access to specific gRPC service methods _(like helloworld.Greeter/SayHello)_ using the HTTP path filter, since gRPC requests are encoded as HTTP/2 POST requests with paths like _/package.service/method_.
 Here's a sample policy:

 ```yaml